CharlesWiltgen/how-to-podcast/mp3.md

 ### How low can I go?

 Well, you can encode at 64 kbps.
+If 96 is FM-quality, this is AM-quality.

 <img src="iTunes-MP3-Encoder-Settings-64-mono.png" style="width:60%;display:block;margin: 0 auto">